 This fantastic combination of banana and toffee, is hard to beat so don't be surprised if you find yourself making this dessert over and over again!
 It's just that addictive!

-If you tried this recipe then don’t forget to leave a rating and let us know how you got on, in the comments below!
+If you tried this recipe don’t forget to leave a rating and let us know how you got on, in the comments below!

 Dulce de Leche with banana and whipped cream